 During the first 5 days of any exclusion, you are responsible for ensuring that your child is not found in a public place during school hours;

 - If your child is excluded for 6 days or more, you are responsible for ensuring your child attends the alternative education provided.

 - You may wish to contact the school and ask to discuss the situation.
 The school may hold a reintegration meeting with you at the end of any fixed-term exclusion, but you are not legally required to attend this meeting if you do not wish to do so;

-- If the exclusion is for 5 days or less in a term you have the right to make written representations;
+- If the exclusion is for more than 5 days in a term you have the right to make written representations;

-- If the exclusion is for more than 15 days in a term, or permanent, then you should be invited to a meeting of the Discipline Committee;
+- If the exclusion is for more than 15 days in a term, or permanent, then you must be invited to a meeting of the Discipline Committee;

 - Any written evidence and information included in the Discipline Committee should be sent to all parties at least 5 days in advance of the meeting.
 You are also entitled to send to the Discipline Committee a written statement or any other evidence you wish to present.

 • The Discipline Committee is made up of at least 3 governors who consider cases of exclusion.
 The headteacher, together with other school staff will attend the meeting of the Committee to present the case for exclusion.
 A representative of the local authority may attend to offer procedural advice and will always attend in the case of a permanent exclusion from a maintained school and by invitation only at an academy.
 As a parent, you can ask a friend or advocate to accompany you;